 If you hold your shares in street name through a bank, broker, or other nominee, you should follow the instructions that you receive from your bank, broker, or other nominee regarding steps to take to instruct your bank, broker, or other nominee how to vote your shares.
 If you do not provide voting instructions, your bank, broker, or other nominee is permitted to use its own discretion and vote your shares on routine matters.
-However, for non-routine matters, your bank, broker, or other nominee does not have discretionary authority to vote your shares, so your failure to provide voting instructions will result in a "broker non-vote."
+However, for non-routine matters, your bank, broker, or other nominee does not have discretionary authority to vote your shares.
+If your broker exercises its discretion to vote on routine matters at the Annual Meeting, your shares will be voted on the routine matters in the manner directed by your broker, but your shares will constitute "broker non-votes" on each non-routine item to be voted on at the Annual Meeting.
 The election of directors is considered a non-routine matter, so brokers are not permitted to vote your shares with respect to that matter without receiving voting instructions from you.
+The ratification of the selection of Deloitte & Touche LLP as our independent registered public accounting firm for the current fiscal year is considered a routine matter.